Simon Dawkins: Return to Tottenham Hotspur

 Dawkins later returned to Tottenham on a non-contract basis while recovering from injury.
 A contract depended upon his proven fitness at the start of the 2010–11 season.

 In August 2010, Dawkins went on trial with Celtic later deciding to continue to train with Tottenham, scoring in a training friendly against Milton Keynes Dons on 8 December.

 On 14 March 2011, Dawkins was rewarded with a contract by Tottenham Hotspur after impressing back at the club on trial, with his contract set to run until June 2013.

 San Jose Earthquakes (loan)

 Dawkins then signed for the San Jose Earthquakes on loan for the 2011 season.
 He made his debut for the Earthquakes on 19 March in their first game of the 2011 MLS season, a 1–0 loss to Real Salt Lake.
 He scored his first goal for his new club on 2 April in a 2–2 draw with Seattle Sounders FC.

-In January 2012, after returning to Spurs, there was interest from Steve McClaren's FC Twente but a loan deal could not be finalized.
+In January 2012, after returning to Spurs, there was interest from Steve McClaren's FC Twente but a loan deal could not be finalised.
 Dawkins appeared in a Spurs matchday squad for the first time in over four years when he was an unused substitute for an FA Cup tie against Stevenage.

 He then joined the Earthquakes on loan again for the 2012 season.